|

 The objective of The Sprague Project

-Developer and the Sprague Website Webmaster is for the website
+Developer and the Sprague Website Webmaster

-to be an effective research tool for the massive amount of personal information
+is for the website to be an effective research tool for the

-recorded in the Sprague Database.
-For an interesting introduction
+Database.
+For an interesting introduction to the

-to the Sprague Website, enter Chase in the Surname field and
+Sprague Website, enter Chase in the Surname

-When Katherine is located, click on her name and your fun will begin.
-Enjoy the
+click on her name and your fun will begin.
+Enjoy the Sprague

-Sprague Website.
+Website.
 May it provide much insight into your ancestral

 history.